thundercore/developers-portal/docs-en/referral-contract.md

 That's see a real example for more clarity.

-## Example - integrate to double and nothing
+## Example - Integrate to Double or Nothing

 ![game-image](assets/img/referral/screenshot.png)

-In this [instruction](deploy-your-own-game.md), you can deploy and build double and nothing bet game by yourself.
+In this [instruction](deploy-your-own-game.md), you can deploy and build double or nothing bet game by yourself.
 Now we wil add referral to this game!

 Let's set up our referral rules first:
 - an user would pay 3% for referral, in different referral level would get 60%, 30%, 10% of 3%.